 True and Fascinating Canadian History

-This website is the result of the active collaboration of many RCMP Vets, Members as well as others who have expertise in a variety of areas.
-I sincerely thank all Vets, Members of the Force, families and friends from around the world who have contributed information or stories about deceased members.
+I sincerely thank all Vets, Members of the Force, families and friends of the Force from around the world who have contributed information, photos or stories about deceased RCMP members.

 I would like to acknowledge especially: